pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unused-wildcard-import"+OR+"W0614")

 ### [W0621](#W0621) (redefined-outer-name)<a name="W0621"></a>
-Redefining name %r from outer scope (line %s)
+Redefining name %r from outer scope (line %s).

 Used when a variable's name hide a name defined in the outer scope.

 **:x: Incorrect code**